Moldovan leu: First series (1993–present)

 In November 1993, the National Bank of Moldova (NBM) issued its first coins of 1, 5, 25 and 50 bani and 1 and 5 lei.

 The 1 and 5 lei coins were withdrawn from circulation in 1994.
-Due to their low quality and relatively high nominal value many forgeries appeared.
+Due to their low quality and relatively high nominal value, many forgeries appeared.

 In April 1996, a 10 bani coin was introduced.

-In 1997, the NBM announced that it would replace the existing aluminum 50 bani coin with a new one made from brass-plated steel with a new and improved design featuring anti-counterfeit elements such as reeding.
-A first for modern Moldovan coins.
+In 1997, the NBM announced that it would replace the existing aluminum 50 bani coin with a new one made from brass-plated steel with a new and improved design featuring anti-counterfeit elements such as reeding, a first for modern Moldovan coins.

 The new 50 bani coins were put into circulation on 2 February 1998.
 At the same time the NBM began withdrawing old aluminum 50 bani coins.
-They were demonitized on 1 January 1999.
+They were demonetized on 1 January 1999.

 1 ban coins remain legal tender but are rarely used or seen in circulation, effectively leading to "Swedish rounding".